Unclassified Leave Types and Policies

 2. Compensatory leave shall not be earned by the following employees: presidents, vice presidents, deans, athletic directors, and athletic coaches.
 Exceptions may be made to permit these employees to be exempted from having to take leave when the University is officially closed.
 Such exceptions shall be included in the appointment letter of the individuals involved.
 In all events, any employee who is entitled to earn compensatory leave under the Fair labor Standards Act shall earn such leave in accordance with Civil Service Rules and Regulations.
 (Revision approved 3/26/99)

-3. Compensatory leave shall be promptly credited to the employee and may be used with the approval of the immediate supervisor and the appropriate vice president or his/her designee.
+3. Compensatory leave shall be promptly credited to the employee and may be used with the approval of the immediate supervisor and the appropriate vice president or their designee.
 Not more than 30 working days, or the equivalent thereof in hours, of accrued unused compensatory leave shall be carried forward into any fiscal year.
 An appointing authority may require employees to use their earned compensatory leave at any time.
 Employees will not be paid the value of their accrued compensatory leave upon separation from his unclassified position.

 5. Compensatory leave should not be confused with a flexible time policy.
 Employees cannot arbitrarily determine their own work schedules.
 In addition, work undertaken while at home does not constitute the earning of compensatory time.